There are two kinds of writers: those who like em dashes and impostors.

 If most of your writing happens in Google Docs, good news: Google Docs has an autoreplace feature, which you could use instead of a system-wide tool.

-It shouldn't be this hard.
+Considering there are significant differences between an em and en dash, it really shouldn't be this hard to type them using only a keyboard.
 I sincerely hope that, someday in the near future, Microsoft will make a change to its operating system that makes this article completely useless.
-For now, though, I hope these tips helped you type dashes.
-Fill your work with far too many of them.
+For now, though, I hope these tips helped you type em (and en) dashes.
+Now go forth and fill your work with far too many of them.